 - Feeding families displaced by conflict in Syria

 - Providing PPE for first responders in South America

 - Giving food aid to starving women and children around the world

 CharityWatch has not rated GlobalGiving, but the organization is BBB-accredited.
 It also has a 4-star, 98-point rating from Charity Navigator, which names it as one of the top organizations providing COVID-19 aid across a wide range of programs.

 9. Heart to Heart International

 The humanitarian organization Heart to Heart International aids communities during crises and promotes development and improved health access at other times.
-During the COVID-19 pandemic, it’s sponsoring a variety of programs to help control the new coronavirus’s spread in the U.S. and abroad.
+During the COVID-19 pandemic, it’s sponsoring various programs to help control the new coronavirus’s spread in the U.S. and abroad.
 These include:

 - Sending infection-control experts to the Marshall Islands to help that country develop a COVID-19 response plan